 Quaker faith in action

 Quaker faith springs from a deeply held belief in living our lives according to our spiritual experience.
-Some of our spiritual insights, which we call our testimonies, spring from deep experience and have been a part of Quaker faith for many years.
-These Quaker testimonies arise out of an inner conviction and challenge our normal ways of living:
+Some of our spiritual insights, which we call our testimonies, stem from deep experience and have been a part of Quaker faith for many years.
+These testimonies:

-- they exist in spiritually led actions rather than rigid written forms
+- exist in spiritually led actions rather than rigid, written forms

-- they are governed by continuing spiritual experience and are not imposed in any way
+- are governed by continuing spiritual experience and are not imposed in any way

-- they require us to search for ways in which we can live out the testimonies for ourselves
+- require us to search for ways in which we can live them out for ourselves.

 Truth and integrity